nashitahmedbarq/TurnToAllah/README.md

 # TurnToAllah
 An android app to show a Dua/Verse for every emotion you feel.
+This project is no longer maintained.